clnsmith/opensim-jam/opensim-jam-release/README.md

 The C++ [source code](../src) and CMake files are available so you can build all of the OpenSim-JAM libraries and executables for windows, linux, and mac operating system.
 Additionally, compiled versions of OpenSim-JAM are provided for windows and Centos6 (redhat linux) users.
 The descriptions below are focused on the windows release.

 ### OpenSim-JAM Plugin
 An OpenSim Plugin containing the OpenSim-JAM Components and Tools has been compiled for Windows and OpenSim 4.1 using Visual Studio 15 2017 Win64.
-The plugin file is located at [./bin/win/jam-plugin.dll](./bin/win/jam-plugin.dll).
+The plugin file is located at [./bin/win/jam_plugin.dll](./bin/win/jam_plugin.dll).

 The plugin can be used with the OpenSim 4.1 GUI, MATLAB/Python, and commmand line interfaces ([instructions](https://simtk-confluence.stanford.edu/display/OpenSim/Using+Plugins)).

 ### Executables
 Each of the [Simulation Tools](#simulation-tools) have been compiled as command line executables (.exe) for windows.
 This allows users to define simulation settings in a .xml file and organize and perform simulations using windows .cmd files.
-The compiled executable files are located at [bin](./bin) and the c++ source code is located at [cmd_tools](../src/cmd_tools)
+The compiled executable files are located [here](./bin/win) and the C++ source files for each tool is located at [cmd_tools](../src/cmd_tools)

 Each executable can be called in the windows command line using the following syntax: